Poetry Over the Years: The Highlights

 In my Creative Writing class, one of our projects was to write a news-inspired poem.
 Though the subject matter was hard to write on, I wanted to dedicate this writing to a classmate who passed away a year and half prior.
 His identity will remain anonymous, out of respect for him and his family.

-Nearly a year and a half, my heart howls hysterically.
+Nearly a year and a half, my heart howls hysterically

-Eyes wring out the tears enveloping in my shriveled hands.
+Eyes wring out the tears, enveloping in my shriveled hands

-I did not live alone with my lamentations.
+I did not live alone with my lamentations,

-The community cried continuously from the calamity.
+The community cried continuously from the calamity

-Masses of classes reacted to the news.
+Masses of classes reacted to the news

 Heart-shattered, speechless and lost, wishing you could still be here,

-lighting up the room with your heart of gold that now shines in Heaven.
+Lighting up the room with your heart of gold that now shines in Heaven

-The voice of an angel that now sings with his brothers and sisters.
+The voice of an angel that now sings with his brothers and sisters

-God cradled you in his arms, after your plummet from the cliffside.
+God cradled you in his arms, after your plummet from the cliffside

 I stayed behind, left with the memories and the blue-plaid ribbon

-that clenches on my chest, like the pitch-black sky
+That clenches on my chest, like the pitch-black sky

-illuminating the crepuscular crest.
+Illuminating the crepuscular crest

 You were compassionate, generous and humble.

-Life always takes the good ones.
+Life always seems to take the good ones.

 We miss you.